oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 More precisely, the memory limit of the Java heap, so actual memory consumption can be even higher.
 Please check the [peak RSS](#glossary-peak-rss) reported at the end of the build to understand how much memory was actually used.
-By default, the process will only use _available_ memory: memory that the operating system can make available without swapping out memory used by other processes.
+By default, the build process tries to only use free memory (to avoid memory pressure on the build machine), and never more than 32GB of memory.
-Therefore, consider freeing up memory if your build process is slow, for example, by closing applications that you do not need.
+If less than 8GB of memory are free, the build process falls back to use 85% of total memory.
-Note that, by default, the build process will not use more than 32GB available memory.
+Therefore, consider freeing up memory if your machine is slow during a build, for example, by closing applications that you do not need.

 By default, the build process uses all available CPU cores to maximize speed.
 Use the `--parallelism` option to set the number of threads explicitly (for example, `--parallelism=4`).